Send the right message at the right time

 Worst Case Scenario: Shop does not add any recommendations or declined jobs in the POS

 Let’s assume your shop does not follow the highly recommended best practice of adding recommended services in your POS for the customer.
 We will still send service reminders out because each vehicle will come due for Regular Maintenance (oil change) and we will remind them of this.
 But how does AutoVitals know how to send the service reminder since no due date was specified in the POS?
 Read the next tab to learn how due dates are determined for Regular Maintenance and how you can customize this.

-Best Practice: At Pick Up, service adviser adds declined jobs/ recommendations to POS and discusses with customer.
+Best Practice: At Pick Up, the service adviser adds declined jobs/ recommendations to POS and discusses them with customers.
 This triggers a Repair Reminder.

-We highly recommend making this part of your process is because it ensures that the message communicated to your customer at pick up:
+We highly recommend making this part of your process because it ensures that the message communicated to your customer at pick-up:

 - Matches what is sent in the thank you email, service reminder email and text message, Service Center account, and MyCarVitals app